 People Use Wakame seaweed because it has a delicious, mild, soft and subtle flavour that gives it great versatility in cooking, and offers incredible health benefits due to the dense nutrients, minerals and vitamins it contains.
 Pacific Harvest offers a farmed and wild harvested option

 Although wakame has been a staple in kitchens across Asia for centuries, it was not until the 1960s that it started to spread to the West, starting off with health and Asian grocery stores, gradually becoming more mainstream.
 The influence of the macrobiotic movement, and the growing number of Japanese restaurants and sushi shops across New Zealand, in the past couple of decades especially, have resulted in an increased awareness of wakame and it has become a popular choice, such as in miso soup or seaweed salad (goma wakame).
 New research is raising wakame seaweed’s profile beyond Asian cuisine or as a ‘superfood’ for wellness devotees.
-Read more about it’s incredible health benefits here.
+Read more about it’s incredible health benefits here and read on for ideas on how to use wakame!

 Use Wakame as a Versatile Sea Vegetable